FlyingCat-fa/KTGF/README.md

 # KTGF
-This work has been submitted to Machine Intelligence Research, our code will be released after publication.
+This work has been submitted to Machine Intelligence Research (MIR), our code will be released after publication.